jillesvangurp/www.jillesvangurp.com/_posts/2007-11-12-google-android.md

 **Update 2: The [serverside has linked](http://www.theserverside.com/news/thread.tss?thread_id=47614) here as well.
 Readers coming from there, the version on Javalobby linked above is the latest and also has some discussion attached.**

 About an hour ago, Google released some additional information on the [SDK for Android](http://code.google.com/android/), its new mobile platform.
-Since I work for Nokia (whom I of course not represent when writing things on my <em>personal</em> blog, usual disclaimers apply), I'm naturally interested in new software platforms for mobile phones.
+Since I work for Nokia (whom I of course not represent when writing things on my *personal* blog, usual disclaimers apply), I'm naturally interested in new software platforms for mobile phones.
 Additionally, since I'm a Java developer, I'm particularly interested in this one.

 I spent the past half hour glancing through the API documentation, just to see what is there.
 This does not provide me with enough information for a really detailed review but it does allow me to extract some highlights that in my view will matter enormously for platform adoption:
 <ul>